 - Click Restore version to confirm.

-Follow the steps below to publish your app using Bolt’s built-in hosting:- Click Publish in the top-right corner of your screen.
+Now you’re ready to share your app with others!
+Follow the steps below to publish it using Bolt’s built-in hosting.- Click Publish in the top-right corner of your screen.

 - Click the second Publish button that appears.